 “He spoke like the head of a giant corporate dictatorship,” Nader said.

 The Point Beyond the Random

-Some may see it as a populist play for a consumer advocate, like Nader, to cover an insignificant basketball game in such a manner, but I believe that Nader was right to warn Stern that public sentiment could turn away from his product, the NBA, when such a point arrives that the normal conspiratorial whispers crank up to screams of indignation.
+Some may see it as a populist play for a consumer advocate, like Nader, to cover a sporting event in such a manner.
+I do believe, however, that Nader was right to warn Stern that public sentiment could turn away from his product, the NBA, when such a point arrives that the normal conspiratorial whispers crank up to screams of indignation.
 I know that those whispers gained more prominence for me, after Game 6, 2002, and in every game I watched thereafter.